Study findings from March 2021.

 Despite differences in COVID infection across communities, these data highlight that we are well short of the 70-85% infected rate necessary to achieve herd immunity across all populations and the importance of distributing the COVID vaccine to protect the community.

 The study examined behaviors and beliefs of participants as potential drivers of the observed demographic disparities.
-We found that mask-wearing was universally high (over 92%) among all participants.
+We found that mask-wearing was universally high (93%) among all participants.
 However, the study found significant differences in two behaviors between those with any COVID infection (active or prior) and those with no infection.
-More participants with any COVID infection reported eating inside a restaurant as compared to those with no history of infection (41% vs. 28%).
-Similarly, more participants with any infection attended small social gatherings with 5 or more people (33% vs. 23%).
+Participants with any COVID infection were 1.5-2 times more likely to have attended small social gatherings or ate inside a restaurant suggesting these behaviors may have increased risk of infection.
+Data support public policies restricting indoor dining and small gatherings when infection rates are surging.

 As the vaccine distribution began, the study surveyed participants to determine how many people had been vaccinated and how many planned to get vaccinated once it became available.
 While most were planning to vaccinate, a notable 25% of participants expressed vaccine hesitancy, saying they were uncertain or unlikely to take the vaccine when offered.
 These data mirror national estimates and we are partnering with community- and faith-based organizations to plan programs addressing hesitancy in DFW.

 Though recruitment is over, we are partnering with other researchers to continue the study in several ways.
 We will issue additional reports as more data becomes available.
 In May, we will release data on the demographic, behavioral, and other factors that might be driving the racial, ethnic, and socioeconomic differences.
 Mid-Spring we will begin retesting COVID-positive participants to determine how long antibodies stay in the system.
 The Study’s Community Advisory Board is helping to shape communication and optimizations to improve vaccine implementation to prevent disparities in vaccine uptake and access.